 Uploading Source Files

 When you upload files above 4 GB in size, Vault prompts you to use Vault File Manager for improved speed and performance.
+You can upload source files up to 500 GB in size.

 To upload source files using Vault File Manager: